Glynn D. Key Summer Intern Fellowship

 - Academic achievement

-- A genuine interest in and commitment to helping SELC foster a more diverse, inclusive, and equitable workplace
+- A genuine interest in helping SELC foster a more diverse, inclusive, and equitable workplace

 The Southern Environmental Law Center is one of the nation’s most powerful defenders of the environment, rooted in the South.
 With a long track record, SELC takes on the toughest environmental challenges in court, in government, and in our communities to protect our region’s air, water, climate, wildlife, lands, and people.
 Nonprofit and nonpartisan, the organization has a staff of over 200, including more than 100 attorneys, and is headquartered in Charlottesville, VA., with offices in Asheville, Atlanta, Birmingham, Chapel Hill, Charleston, Nashville, Richmond, and Washington, DC.